https://x.com/hinchleywschool/status/2001980510952907078

 Q. Can I go to the toilet during an Exam?

 A. Yes, if it is absolutely necessary.
-Raise your hand to attract the Invigilators attention and they will escort you, but never within the last half hour.
+Raise your hand to attract an Invigilator's attention and they will escort you, but never within the last half hour.
 You will not be allowed to have the missed time added on.
 You should always try to go to the toilet before you enter the exam room.

 Q. If I am entitled to extra time, how will this affect the way I take my exams?

 A. Some students receive an allowance of extra time for some of their examinations.
-Where possible these students will sit together to minimise disruption from the other candidates who finish earlier.
-The Invigilators are aware of students requiring extra time.
+Where possible these students will sit together to minimise disruption from the other students who finish earlier.
+The Invigilators are aware of students who require extra time.

 Q. What is Special Consideration?